xjtuiair-cag/Matterhorn/docs/en_us/snn/5_synapse.md

 ## Module Introduction

 SNNs and ANNs are fundamentally similar in synaptic computation.
-The synapses of SNNs take pulse sequences as input signals, undergo certain processing, and output postsynaptic potentials (PSP).
+The synapses of SNNs take spike trains as input signals, undergo certain processing, and output postsynaptic potentials (PSP).

 ## `matterhorn.snn.synapse.Synapse`